Interview Questions

 You will notice a lack of specific technical questions.
 I don't really ask them; exam questions are for those without experience where there aren't better alternatives.
 I test experience, values, and culture.
 I care less about whether they know X and more about whether they could learn it quickly and effectively.

-If you found this useful, consider subscribing to Data Leadership for updates about content here and more content about leading data teams.
+If you found this useful, consider subscribing to Brilliant People, Exceptional Teams for updates about content here and more content about leading data teams.

 Introduction/Phone Screen Questions